lh3/minigraph/README.md

    chains*.

 4. Perform another round of chaining, taking each linear chain as an anchor.
-   For a pair of linear chains, minigraph finds up to 15 shortest paths between them and chooses the path of length closest to the distance on the query sequence.
-Minigraph checks the base sequences, but doesn't perform thorough graph alignment.
+   For a pair of linear chains, minigraph tries to connect them by doing graph wavefront alignment algorithm (GWFA).
+If minigraph fails to find an alignment within an edit distance threshold, it will find up to 15 shortest paths between the two linear chains and chooses the path of length closest to the distance on the query sequence.
 Chains found at this step are called *graph chains*.

 5. Identify primary chains and estimate mapping quality with a method similar to the one used in minimap2.
+Perform base alignment.

 6. In the graph construction mode, collect all mappings longer than **-d** [=*10k*] and keep their query and graph segment intervals in two lists, respectively.

-7. For each mapping longer than **-l** [=*50k*], finds poorly aligned regions.
+7. For each mapping longer than **-l** [=*100k*], finds poorly aligned regions.
    A region is filtered if it overlaps two or more intervals collected at step 6.